stanford-cs248/shading/README.md

 ### Part 1: Implementing Phong Reflectance (30%)

 To complete this assignment, you'll be writing shaders in a language called GLSL (OpenGL Shading Language).
 GLSL's syntax is C/C++ "like", but it features a number of built in types specific to graphics.
-In this assignment, there are two shaders, a __vertex shader__ `shader.vert` that is executed _once per vertex_ of each rendered triangle mesh.
-And a __fragment shader__ `shader.frag` that executes _once per fragment_ (a.k.a. once per screen sample covered by a triangle.)
+In this assignment, there are two shaders, a __vertex shader__ `media/shader.vert` that is executed _once per vertex_ of each rendered triangle mesh.
+And a __fragment shader__ `media/shader.frag` that executes _once per fragment_ (a.k.a. once per screen sample covered by a triangle.)

 We didn't specifically talk about the specifics of GLSL programming in class, so you'll have to pick it up on your own.
 Fortunately, there are a number of great GLSL tutorials online, but we recommend [The Book of Shaders](https://thebookofshaders.com/).
 Here are a few things to know: